-Going on vacation, especially your honeymoon is supposed to be a relaxing time for most and returning home usually means bringing souvenirs as well as memories but one 36-year-old woman brought back much more than that.
+Going on a honeymoon is supposed to be a relaxing time, bringing souvenirs, as well as memories but a 36-year-old woman brought back much more than that.

 An unidentified woman came home from her honeymoon and began to notice a small bite-like lesion on her groin.
-Unconcerned at the time, she didn’t pay much attention to it until the small, itchy pimple continued to grow in annoyance.
+She didn’t pay much attention to it until the small, itchy pimple continued to grow in annoyance.
 Thinking that it may be a bug bite or spider bite, she went to her doctor who only prescribed antibiotics and sent her home.

-But after the antibiotics failed to get rid of the bump, she went for a second opinion.
+The antibiotics failed to get rid of the bump, she went for a second opinion.
 At this point, the small bump had grown, festered and had developed a small hole in the center.
-The second medical opinion was in agreement that it appeared to be a bug bite but the unique difference was how the bump felt; it felt very hard to the touch.
+The second medical opinion agreed that it’s a bug bite but how does the bump felt; it felt very hard to the touch.
 The doctor referred her to a surgeon to lance the bump and see what was growing and causing the issue.

 When the procedure was performed, the surgeon lanced the wound and found live botfly larvae growing inside her skin.